4-8 November 2019

 Science, Technology, Engineering and Mathematics are crucial keystones in today’s society.
 In current curricula and educational systems, there is a tendency to integrate these subjects into one approach: STEM.

-The course contains practical cases (learning by doing) and finishes with a personal STEM exercise or ‘masterpiece’.
 The participants are offered pedagogical and didactical approaches towards STEM in education.
 We explore some practical cases (learning by doing) and finish with a personal STEM exercise or ‘masterpiece’

 The course also integrates some digital visualising techniques, adding a more artistic touch to STE(A)M. The course is organised in cooperation with a Portuguese secondary school, where we can use the technical infrastructure and digital devices.